-The supplier must give written notice to AAM Supply Chain Management of any change that affects logistics, accompanied by a detailed timing plan.
+The supplier must give written notice to AAM SCM of any changes that affect logistics and accompanied by a timing plan.

-Changing the shipping location could affect transportation costs and packaging availability.
-If the supplier is making the request to change locations, all extra costs will be the responsibility of the supplier.
+Changing the shipping location may affect transportation, packaging costs and availability.
+If the supplier is making the request to change locations, all extra costs may be the responsibility of the supplier.